AlexiaChen/awesome-stars/README.md

 - [rougier/scientific-visualization-book](https://github.com/rougier/scientific-visualization-book) – An open access book on scientific visualization using python and matplotlib
 - [frappe/erpnext](https://github.com/frappe/erpnext) – Free and Open Source Enterprise Resource Planning (ERP)
 - [geerlingguy/ansible-for-devops](https://github.com/geerlingguy/ansible-for-devops) – Ansible for DevOps examples.
-- [NVIDIA/DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples) – State-of-the-Art Deep Learning scripts organized by models - easy to train and deploy with reproducible accuracy and performance on enterprise-grade infrastructure.
 - [huggingface/datasets](https://github.com/huggingface/datasets) – 🤗 The largest hub of ready-to-use datasets for ML models with fast, easy-to-use and efficient data manipulation tools
 - [hummingbot/hummingbot](https://github.com/hummingbot/hummingbot) – Hummingbot is open source software that helps you build trading bots that run on any exchange or blockchain
 - [Python-World/python-mini-projects](https://github.com/Python-World/python-mini-projects) – A collection of simple python mini projects to enhance your python skills